singnet/semantic-vision/services/MatchingAPI/Readme.md

 Cpp usage can be located in Client.cpp.
 There you can find usage of all currently done functions.
 In folder py_examples are examples of getting something (descriptors, keypoints etc) in Python for this service.

-See Readme_service.md for examples of how to use snet service and further explanation of input parameters.
+See also Readme_service.md for further explanation of input parameters.

 See README_Detectors_Api.md for possible detectors and their input parameters.
 See README_Features_Api.md for possible descriptors and their input parameters.